 | Type of Focus | Distracted by environment/interests | Brain fog or racing thoughts with physical symptoms |

-Scientific Evidence on ADHD vs Thyroid Disorders in Children
+Research Evidence on ADHD and Thyroid Disorders in Children

 Scientific research confirms that thyroid health is intrinsically linked to brain development, focus, and behavior.
 This biological connection explains why thyroid disorders are frequently mistaken for neurological ADHD.